yunzhedeng/Project2-Stream-Compaction/README.md

 ![](./own-img/scan_performance_log.png)

+Both axes are shown on logarithmic scales to make the runtimes easier to compare across different array sizes.

 ### 4.3 Analysis

 The CPU scan is the fastest for most of the tested array sizes.
 Its runtime increases as the array gets larger, which makes sense because the CPU version is a simple loop that reads the array once.